Cheerleading Is Not a Sport

 Competition Eligibility

-Some schools are quite content to keep their status as an after school club.
+Some schools are quite content to keep their status as an after-school club.
 Why?
 Because becoming an official school sport makes them ineligible to participate in some national cheerleading competitions.
 While being considered an official sport would increase safety, it would decrease the opportunities that the squad has to show off their skills.

-Deciding Whether Cheerleading is a Sport
+Deciding Whether Cheerleading Is a Sport